yeamin2155/GalaxyOfJavaQuest/README.md

 Galaxy of JavaQuest

-Description of this Project: This is text-based space exploration game where players navigate the galaxy, manage resources, and encounter challenges involving aliens and planets.
+Description: This is text-based space exploration game where players navigate the galaxy, manage resources, and encounter challenges involving aliens and planets.

 Features:
 - Crew creation with unique attributes like strength, intelligence, and agility.